-The initial ESC membership application will include a map indicating the existing site conditions and the proposed stripping and mining plan.
+The initial ESC membership application will include an Application Map indicating the existing site conditions and the proposed stripping and mining plan.

-- Property lines for the extraction site and adjoining properties; - 2.
-Ownership of the extraction site and adjoining properties;

-- 3. All existing surface water bodies including perennial and intermittent streams, lakes, wetlands, and ponds; - 4.
+- 1. Property lines for the extraction site and adjoining properties; - 2.
+Ownership of the extraction site and adjoining properties; - 3.
+All existing surface water bodies including perennial and intermittent streams, lakes, wetlands, and ponds; - 4.
 All houses, buildings, processing plants, and stockpiling areas; - 5.
-Roads, highways, public thoroughfares, and railroads, power lines, telephone lines, buried pipelines, buried cables, and other utilities; - Existing and previously surfaced mined areas, highwalls, spoil piles, stripping, and waste disposal areas (pre-July 1, 1999); - 7.
-A minimum of 5 years of a mining area; - Haul roads, quarry ramps, conveyor lines, and pipelines used as means of transporting raw material.
+Roads, highways, public thoroughfares, and railroads; - 6.
+Existing and previously surfaced mined areas, highwalls, spoil piles, stripping, and waste disposal areas (pre-July 1, 1999); - 7.
+A minimum of ten (10) years of mining area; - 8.
+Haul roads, quarry ramps, conveyor lines, and pipelines used as means of transporting raw material.